Reta Jo Lewis: Global engagement

 Previously, she served as the special representative for global intergovernmental affairs in the United States Department of State.
-In this post, Lewis stimulated the formation of relations between the U.S. Department of State, domestic subnational leaders, and their international counterparts.
+In this post, Lewis stimulated the formation of relations between the Department of State, domestic subnational leaders, and their international counterparts.
 As special representative, she was key in facilitating the historic agreements to enhance subnational government collaboration with BRICS (Brazil, Russia, India, China, and South Africa) countries and with certain EU countries.
 In her role, she led the international efforts of U.S. state and local governments' cooperation towards and strategy regarding climate change to RIO+20, COP-16, COP-17 and COP-18.
 As part of Secretary Hillary Clinton's 21st Century Statecraft, Lewis' office was responsible for serving the global needs of U.S. intergovernmental officials and the entities they represent.
 Lewis was tasked to build and enhance relationships between state and local officials in the U.S. and their foreign counterparts around the world.

 Lewis has also served as a partner at an international law firm and as an attorney-advisor.
 In this position, she represented the City and County of Denver and Mayor Wellington Webb on international issues.
 She served as the city's principal liaison to the U.S. government of Denver's hosting of the 1997 G-8 Summit and Summit of African Leaders that preceded the G-8.
 While an associate at a prestigious law firm, she served as the national tour director for the Nelson Mandela eight-city American tour, where she provided counsel and advice to Mandela and senior officials.